-The brand name and logo was clear.
+The brand name and logo were clear.
 Top left where you’d expect it.
 The URL was also clear.
-No confusion on where we were.
+No confusion about where we were.

 Liquorland - where do I begin?

-After the logo, the first element we saw was corporate orders.
+The first element we saw after the logo was corporate orders.
 This seemed odd.
-Though we know there’s a lot of business-to-business shopping in other categories, so assume alcohol is the same. (we know lots of online biscuit shopping comes from nurseries, hospitals and prisons for example).
+Though we know there’s a lot of business-to-business shopping in other categories, so assume alcohol is the same. (we know lots of online biscuit shopping comes from nurseries, hospitals and prisons, for example).

-It didn’t put us off, but it’s on a very prominent position that most shoppers will skip over.
+It didn’t put us off.
+But it’s on a very prominent position which most shoppers will skip over.